 Packing for a beach vacation is easy.
-Throw in a couple bathing suits, a few sarongs and flip flops and maybe a little black dress or sundress with some bermuda pants for a guys and you're good to go.
+Throw in a couple bathing suits, a few sarongs and flip-flops and maybe a little black dress or sundress with some Bermuda pants for guys and you're good to go.
 Packing for a winter travel to go snowboarding, dogsledding or snowshoeing is a whole new ball game.

-Packing Tips for Winter Travel
+Winter Packing Tips

 We've been doing a lot of winter travels lately, and after a lot of trial and error I think we've figured it out.

 We found that packing the bare minimum is all you'll need.
-You'll discover that you'll end up wearing the same long johns and insulating layer for the entire week under your outer shells.
+You'll discover that you'll end up wearing the same long johns and an insulating layer for the entire week under your outer shells.

 This is a Winter Travel Packing List for one person.